Qardruss/myAutoAI/README.md

 like a version of my chatbot but it matches with ai instead.

+you dont need gpu for this it works on cpu just fine

 this includes:
 + messy code
 + annoying gitignored models